 Strawberry Creek Camp

-This is a beautiful camp located at the headwaters of the Middle Fork of the Flathead River on Strawberry Creek.
-We use this camp for our early season guided and unguided hunts in September and October.
-It is approximately a 6½-hour ride from the nearest trailhead.
-This camp has ready access to the timbered bottomland as well as the open country of the Continental Divide.
+This Montana hunting camp is on another tributary of the Middle Fork of the Flathead River on Gateway Creek.
+Big River Meadows is an impressive open park nearby.
+We use this camp as our primary early season guided hunting camp in September and October.
+It is approximately a 7 1/2-hour ride from the nearest trailhead.
+Strategically located between bottomland timber and open slopes of the Continental Divide, this camp has quick access to prime elk and mule deer country.

 Big River Meadows Camp